outr/scribe/README.md

 5. Substantial cost logging method and line numbers
 6. Lack of programmatic configuration support

-A few of the main features that Scribe offers:
+A few of the main features that Scribe offers ([for a complete list](https://github.com/outr/scribe/wiki/Features)):

 1. Performance is a critical consideration.
 We leverage Macros to handle optimization of everything possible at compile-time to avoid logging slowing down your production application.
 As far as we are aware, Scribe is the fastest